SoftInstigate/restheart/security/README.md

 A Request Interceptor applies before the request is proxied or handled by a *Service* thus allowing to modify the request.
 Its implementation class must implement the interface `io.uiam.plugins.interceptors.PluggableRequestInterceptor` .

-A Response Interceptor applies after the request has been proxied or handled by a *Service* this allowing to modify the response.
+A Response Interceptor applies after the request has been proxied or handled by a *Service* thus allowing to modify the response.
 Its implementation class must implement the interface `io.uiam.plugins.interceptors.PluggableResponseInterceptor`.

 Those interfaces both extend the base interface `io.uiam.plugins.interceptors.PluggableInterceptor`